Age-Related Macular Degeneration Treatment

 - Eat more fish or take a fish oil supplement — studies have shown that people over age 50 who eat fish at least once a week were 40 percent less likely to have beginning-stage AMD.
 Those who ate fish at least three times a week were less likely to have late-stage AMD.

-- Exercise regularly and maintain a healthy weight — Research has shown that people who live a healthy lifestyle and manage their weight were 70 percent less likely to have AMD.
+- Exercise regularly and maintain a healthy weight — Research has shown that people who live a healthy lifestyle and manage their weight are 70 percent less likely to have AMD.
 This isn’t some sort of unattainable exercise regimen, just walking at least two miles a day, three times a week, or the equivalent.

 - Limit your intake of refined carbohydrates — Foods that cause a rapid increase in blood sugar and insulin release are thought to increase the risk of developing AMD.